 If you agree that tax money should not be used to host the 1991 Pan-Am Games, then please help --- my efforts alone cannot accomplish our mutual objective.
-Here are some options available for those of you who wish to assist me in my effort to put a stop to all this unnecessary government spending -and taxation that must follow.
+Following are some options available for those of you who wish to assist me in my effort to put a stop to all this unnecessary government spending --- and the taxation & service cuts that must follow.